Q: What is trail-hunting and when does it take place?

 Q: What scent is used for the trail?

-A: Most foxhound packs continue to use an ethically sourced quarry-based scent.
+A: Most foxhound packs continue to use an ethically sourced quarry-based scent based on fox urine.
 The hounds have been traditionally bred to follow this scent and they know what they are seeking.
 Usually this, rather than an artificial scent, prevents offering the hounds an element of choice which could lead them to deviate onto the scent of other quarry species.

 Q: Is trail-hunting legal and humane?